Opposition and governance

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 To a very large extent, successful democracies depend on strong oppositions, capable of challenging the government and correcting its direction when this becomes necessary.
-We have a situation where the opposition alliance, the PDM, has virtually fallen into rivalry and hostility with each other, making it seem impossible that it can hold a united front.
-This is obviously not good either for the opposition or for politics in general in the country.
-The issue of resignations from the National Assembly initially split the PDM as did the question of a long march to Islamabad.
-Following this, we had the question of the Senate elections and the seat of Leader of the Opposition in the Upper House.
-Then we saw the PML-N accusing the PPP of engaging in vote rigging in the Karachi by-poll and other matters continue to come up day by day.
+But we seem to have a situation where the opposition alliance, the PDM, has ended up becoming a victim of its own ambitions and need for short-term gains.
+While there is something of a cold war between the PML-N and the PPP in particular, which continue to hurl accusations against each other, at least one faction of the PML-N appears determined to go ahead with attempts to remove the Imran Khan government, through street protests if necessary.
+The real question now is to what extent Shahbaz Sharif supports such a move, given his relative silence over the issue, and whether other parties within the PDM are ready to offer any support to Nawaz.

 The return of Shahbaz Sharif to the scene and his role as head of the party within the alliance opens up some doors, which could lead to an accord of some kind being reached.
-The events of the past months and weeks however make this seem difficult.
 While Shahbaz is generally regarded as a man who prefers a less confrontational manner in taking up matters compared to Maryam Nawaz, who has created for herself a position as a leader for the PML-N, it is unclear how he will cope with a situation which is already extremely antagonistic.
-Both the PML-N and the PPP have been calling each other ‘selected’ parties.
-This naturally does not help build coordination or harmony within opposition ranks.
-It is obvious that the PPP has lost faith in the leadership of Maulana Fazlur Rahman of the JUI-F, who is seen as siding with the PML-N while pushing the PPP aside.
+There is also always the eternal question of a ‘deal’ by any of the parties involved.
+The fact that both the PML-N and the PPP have been calling each other ‘selected’ parties does not help build coordination or harmony within opposition ranks.

-This situation means that without a strong opposition, governance of the country also runs into problems.
-Imran Khan has recently retracted from his severe open criticism of diplomats representing the country in missions abroad.
-In Punjab too there have been renewed problems concerned with the Covid crisis, and also other matters.
-It is clear we need better governance and an agreement to engage in dialogue.
-Only dialogue can lead to some accord on pressing matters, such as the use of electronic machines for the upcoming general election, on which the eyes of major parties will now be focused.
-Without discussion and negotiation, it would be very difficult to take matters to a new place or to move forward.
-At the moment, it is quite obvious that the PDM itself is no longer a united alliance and is too willing to cast arrows at each other.
-This is not a good sign and will hurt democracy in the country at large as well as make it impossible for the opposition, which is engaged in infighting, to keep an eye on the handling of government and the affairs of the nation.
+At the moment, the PDM is finding it hard to look like a united alliance, with most of them too willing to cast arrows at each other.
+This is not a good sign and will hurt democracy in the country as well as make it impossible for the opposition, which is engaged in infighting, to keep an eye on the handling of government and the affairs of the nation.
+And, certainly, governance needs to be tactfully handled in the country – something that has been missing for some time now.
+There are many issues that need to be tackled and some of these can be handled only with a situation in which across-the-board dialogue is possible.
+The next actions of the PDM will therefore be closely watched and to a considerable extent determine future political events in the country.